ConsenSysMesh/rimble-ui/example/src/stories/ToastMessage/README.md

 # ToastMessage
 Toast messages are small alerts that provide updates about a process.
-Use toast messages for non-critical information about what’s happening within your dApp.
 They shouldn't be used to notify the user that they need to do something.
 The `ToastMessage` component renders a responsive box-model layout component.

-For the code, usage guidance and examples, keep scrolling.

 <!-- STORY -->